bitwiseworks/python-os2/Doc/library/logging.handlers.rst

    .. method:: shouldFlush(record)

-      Returns true if the buffer is up to capacity.
+      Return ``True`` if the buffer is up to capacity.
 This method can be overridden to implement custom flushing strategies.

-.. class:: MemoryHandler(capacity, flushLevel=ERROR, target=None)
+.. class:: MemoryHandler(capacity, flushLevel=ERROR, target=None, flushOnClose=True)

    Returns a new instance of the :class:`MemoryHandler` class.
-The instance is initialized with a buffer size of *capacity*.
+The instance is initialized with a buffer size of *capacity* (number of records buffered).
    If *flushLevel* is not specified, :const:`ERROR` is used.
 If no *target* is specified, the target will need to be set using :meth:`setTarget` before this handler does anything useful.
+If *flushOnClose* is specified as ``False``, then the buffer is *not* flushed when the handler is closed.
+If not specified or specified as ``True``, the previous behaviour of flushing the buffer will occur when the handler is closed.

+   .. versionchanged:: 3.6
+      The *flushOnClose* parameter was added.

    .. method:: close()

-      Calls :meth:`flush`, sets the target to :const:`None` and clears the buffer.
+      Calls :meth:`flush`, sets the target to ``None`` and clears the buffer.